Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Discussion and conclusion

 The noise analysis confirmed that all three algorithms are sensitive to measurement noise.
 Even modest Gaussian perturbations led to a marked reduction in agreement with the EyeLink labels and to substantial shifts in event composition.
 In all cases, re-optimizing thresholds by $K$-ratio mitigated, but did not entirely prevent, the loss of performance.
+These patterns are consistent with the intended effect of transition minimization, which stabilizes segmentation under noise by prioritizing temporal coherence, but can reduce sensitivity to short saccades.
 These findings agree with previous work emphasizing the importance of careful preprocessing and denoising in eye-tracking analysis \cite{niehorster2020noise,niehorster2017denoising,LARSSON2015145}.
-From an applications perspective, the results suggest that I-VT remains a reasonable default when high-quality data are available, and the goal is to obtain a reliable first-order segmentation of fixations and saccades.
+From an applications perspective, the results suggest that I-VT can serve a reasonable default when high-quality data are available, and the goal is to obtain a reliable first-order segmentation of fixations and saccades.
 I-AVT, despite its directional component, offered limited benefit in this context because of its strong under-detection of saccades.
 I-DT may still be useful in settings where long, stable fixations are of primary interest, such as some reading and static-scene paradigms \cite{68d3bfb814cc4a61aae0131dd135c9ec}, but it is less suitable for dynamic visual search.
 In all cases, practitioners should be aware that fixed thresholds calibrated on one task or recording setup may not transfer to others, and that auxiliary events such as microsaccades, smooth pursuits, and glissades remain largely unmodeled \cite{martinezs}.